Make a Gift

 The North Carolina Psychiatric Research Center (NCPRC) and STEP Research Clinic focus on researching treatments for schizophrenia, bipolar disorder, depression, or other serious mental illness.
 The Community Outcomes Research and Evaluation Center (COREC) focuses on outcomes and program evaluation, quality improvement, and intervention research.
 Your donations could help better the lives of persons with mental illness in North Carolina and beyond.

-Your donation supports the creative alternative recovery programs hosted at the Farm at Penny Lane.
-These programs include group therapies such as Horticultural Therapy, Wellness Wednesdays, and Community Yoga.
-As well as community programs such as the CORA Food Pantry, Wellness on Wheels Mobile Clinic and Tiny House Community.
+Your donations support the creative alternative recovery programs at the UNC Farm at Penny Lane.
+These programs include group therapies such as Horticultural Therapy, Brushes with Life, and Wellness Wednesday.
+As well as community programs such as the CORA Food Pantry, Wellness on Wheels Mobile Clinic and Tiny Home Village.